rainbow-mind-machine/boring-mind-machine/docs/lumberjack.md

 ## BoringLumberjack

-The BoringLumberjack is less of a class than a call to configure the logging module.
+The BoringLumberjack is hardly a class.
+It just configures the logging module and that's it.